One-two punch of wildfire smoke is wrecking air quality in the US

 By CNN Meteorologist Mary Gilbert, CNN

-Air quality alerts are in effect Tuesday for millions of people in 11 states in the Midwest and Northeast due to smoke from Canadian wildfires.
-Tuesday’s smoke concentration isn’t quite as intense as it was Monday in these areas but remains a significant health concern, especially for people with breathing issues, children and the elderly.
+Air quality alerts are in effect Wednesday for millions of people in 11 states in the Midwest and Northeast due to smoke from Canadian wildfires.
+The smoke concentration has eased some since Monday in these areas but remains a significant health concern, especially for people with breathing issues, children and the elderly.

 Smoke from intense wildfires in the western US has also decreased air quality in multiple states, especially in Southern California, where crews are battling the state’s biggest fire of the year.